Concepts and methods which are used in the preparation of financial analyses

 Target prices usually refer to a twelve-month time horizon and are derived by the use of various commonly used valuation models like Discounted Cash Flow – DCF, Dividend Discount Gordon Growth – DDGG, relative valuation tools like the use of peer group multiples, the use of target multiples, sum-of-the-parts-valuation or return-based valuation models.
 Other fundamental factors (M&A activities, capital markets transactions, share buybacks, sector sentiment etc.) are taken into account as well.

 All valuation methods applied are based on an integrated planning model for every company under coverage.
 This model comprises a detailed forecast period of at least 3 years based on the analyst's assumptions regarding the key earnings drivers (e.g. organic sales growth, M&A activity, margin development, CAPEX plan, working capital assumptions etc.).
 Using a standardised modelling tool for linking Income Statement, Balance Sheet and Cash Flow assumptions as well as ratio calculation based on a database solution and carried out with Excel secures the same quality standard in terms of model functionality throughout the group.
-Investment recommendations will not be disclosed to the issuer prior to their publication.

 Frequently used valuation methods